 15Five recently added a performance review tool called the "Best Self" review.
 If you are looking to manage the performance review process, you should probably check out 15Five.
 We do not have intentions of build a performance review tool at this time, as each company has very different processes for handling this.

-We mentioned campaigns in the previous section, but what does that even mean?
+We mentioned routines in the previous section, but what does that even mean?

 It’s very simple.
 We’ve isolated anonymous feedback from weekly check-ins, and results are presented in their own templates.
 This aims to reduce clutter and make Friday easier to use.
 Here’s an example of what that looks like:

 Specifically, you can turn these campaigns “on and off”, selecting only the items that are the most important.
 Don’t want anonymous feedback?
 That’s fine!
 We’ve isolated different campaigns to make it as easy as possible to get up and running with your organization.

 Only you can make the right decision for your team/organization.
 If you’re new to agile performance management and want a no-frills solution that’s easy to get up and running, we’d love if you gave Friday a try.

 Our pricing starts at $6/mo per employee (15Five starts at $7/mo billed annually), so we’re also cheaper.

 One final note – we both offer free trials, so give each solution a try and see what you think.
 If you have any questions or comments, please contact us.